phazonoverload/p5-everwing/README.md

 - [x] 2D arrays
 - [ ] Random access of arrays
-- [ ] Random insertion/splicing arrays
+- [x] Random insertion/splicing arrays

 ## Functions

 ### Baseline (4 marks)

-- [x] Your program uses ar least one function defined by you
+- [x] Your program uses at least one function defined by you

 ### Basic (max 2 marks)